August Zeune: Life

-With money from friends and his own fortune, he saved the school by the time of distress.
-Johann August Zeune was a professor of geography in 1810 in Berlin.
-From 1811 to 1821 he lectured at the University of Berlin also about German language and literature.
-Educational skills were presented in his Manual of Education of the Blind "Belisarius" (1808) and the work "Gea.
-Attempt at a scientific geography" (1808).
+In his geographical work, in 1809 he commissioned from the manufacturer Carl August Mencke the production in Mencke's imitation bronze (Holzbronze) of his relief globes, which were sold worldwide until 1818.
+From 1810 Zeune was a professor of geography in Berlin.
+From 1811 to 1821 he also lectured at the University of Berlin about German language and literature.
+His pedagogic skills were demonstrated in his manual of education of the blind, Belisarius (1808), and the work Goea.
+Versuch einer wissenschaftlichen Erdbeschreibung ("Gea.
+Attempt at a scientific geography").
+In this work Zeune was the first to propose the name "Balkan Peninsula" (Balkanhalbinsel) to describe the region between the Black Sea and the Adriatic.

-After the French occupation, he joined as a political journalist of decidedly patriotic stance.
+After the French occupation of the Napoleonic period, he became known as a political journalist of decidedly patriotic stance.
+As a Germanist, Zeune was under the influence of contemporary Romantic ideas.
+He fought against the usage of foreign words in the German language and worked on the publication of the Nibelungenlied, of which he published a prose translation (1813) and a paperback edition (1815).

-As a Germanist, Zeune stood under the spell of romantic notions.
-He fought against the usage of foreign words and worked on the publication of the Nibelungenlied; of which he published a prose translation (1813) and a paperback edition (1815).
+Along with Johann Jacob Baeyer and others he was a co-founder in 1828 of the Berlin Geographical Society (Gesellschaft für Erdkunde zu Berlin).

-August Zeune died on 14 November 1853 in Berlin, after he had lost his eyesight in old age.
-He was buried at the Berlin St. George's Cemetery in the Greifswald Street 229/234.
+Zeune died on 14 November 1853 in Berlin, after he had lost his eyesight in old age.
+He was buried at the Old St. George's Cemetery, 229/234 Greifswaldstrasse, Prenzlauer Berg, Berlin.

-In his honor, the Johann August Zeune School for the Blind in Berlin-Steglitz and the Zeunepromenade where named after him (see Rothenburg (Berlin)).
+In his honor, the Johann-August-Zeune-Schule für Blinde or Zeune-Schule (Johann August Zeune School for the Blind) in Steglitz and the nearby Zeunepromenade were named after him.